HNRCA-Data/Biostats_Github_Tutorial/readme.md

 For examples or information see the .gitignore file in this repository or see this detailed [.gitignore tutorial](https://www.atlassian.com/git/tutorials/saving-changes/gitignore)

+## Create GitHub Repository

+Go to [github.com](github.com) and create an account if you haven't already.
+Next, click the top right icon and select 'Your Organizations', then 'HNRCA-Data'.
+Click the 'New' button on the right to create your repository.
+Name the repo and be sure to keep it private.
+Then copy the repo url.
+Eg https://github.com/HNRCA-Data/Biostats_Github_Tutorial.git

 ## --Git Bash Steps--

 Start by creating a git ignore file.
 This will define which files shouldn't be uploaded to GitHub.